kden/esp32_sunlight_sensor/README.md

 - `wifi_credentials`: one or more SSIDs and passwords separated by a colon.
 Each pair can be separated by a semicolon, like `SSID:Password;SSID2:Password2`
 - `sda_gpio`: Pin number used for SDA GPIO (8 for the ESP32-S3-DevKitC-1U-N8)
 - `scl_gpio`: Pin number used for SCL GPIO (9 for the ESP32-S3-DevKitC-1U-N8)
-- `keepalive_led_gpio`: Optional value for some ESP development boards with an onboard LED.
-(48 for the ESP32-S3-DevKitC-1U-N8.)
-If the pin of the LED is provided,  the LED will flash about every 5 seconds.
-This is another experiment to try if you are trying to keep your battery pack alive, if you use an off-the-shelf USB battery pack with automatic shutoff.

 ## Acknowledgments